 Sometime ago, Flanders’ PlasticVision, a consortium of Flemish plastic producers, noticed that many of their members had the desire to start using nanotechnology in their plastic products.
 However, their members, mostly SMEs, had no experience with nanotech.
 They were not sure what this new technology could mean to them.
 These companies lack the time and resources to thoroughly investigate a technology that is completely unknown to them.

-By performing a joint technology mapping, Flanders’ PlasticVision and CREAX were able to give the plastic producers insight into the value of nanotechnology for their business.
+joint technology mapping, Flanders’ PlasticVision and CREAX were able to give the plastic producers insight into the value of nanotechnology for their business.
 As a result of the technology mapping, a roadmap could be drawn for these companies.

 The roadmap allows them to weigh up the potential value of nanotechnology for their given product portfolio.
 It gives them insight into what has already been done by their peers.
 A technology mapping can answer various questions that each innovator is confronted with at the beginning of an innovation trajectory.